Grauman's Chinese Theatre: Beginnings

 In March 1923, a meeting occurred at the offices of Fox West Coast Theatres where Sid Grauman, Mary Pickford, Douglas Fairbanks, and several other executives discussed plans for a new venue that would be dedicated to "the spoken drama" with films only being screened on rare occasions.
 Although the project called for immediate construction, it was ultimately shelved for three years.
 In that time, several of its aspects were altered, including a change in scope from play house to movie theater due to the increasing profitability of motion pictures.

 The theatre under construction in 1926.
 The Garden Court Apartments is in the foreground.

-Grauman, a theater mogul who previously founded the Million Dollar Theater and Egyptian Theatre, moved forward with the plans for a new venue in 1925.
+Grauman, a theater mogul who previously founded the Million Dollar Theatre and Egyptian Theatre, moved forward with the plans for a new venue in 1925.
 Looking to build along Hollywood Boulevard, he leased the site of actor Francis X. Bushman's mansion in a deal brokered by real estate developer Charles E. Toberman.
 In appreciation, a plaque was installed on the front of the theater dedicating it to Bushman.

 Los Angeles-based architecture firm Meyer & Holler, which previously collaborated with Grauman on the Egyptian, designed the "palace-type" Chinese Theatre.
 Raymond M. Kennedy served as principal architect on the project.
 In October 1925, local newspapers published an artist's impression of the planned theater's facade.
 The accounts promised a cost as well as a "tropical garden" in the forecourt, complete with imported flowers, trees, and fish in ponds.
 In contrast to early reports, the theater cost $2.1 million to construct.
 Grauman co-owned the venue with Pickford, Fairbanks, Howard Schenck, and West Coast Theatres.

 The groundbreaking ceremony for the Chinese Theatre occurred on the evening of January 5, 1926.
 Newspapers heralded the public event as the founding of "the world's most unusual playhouse".
-Celebrities in attendance were included Grauman, Charlie Chaplin, Conrad Nagel, Norma Talmadge, and Anna May Wong.
+Celebrities in attendance included Grauman, Charlie Chaplin, Conrad Nagel, Norma Talmadge, and Anna May Wong.
 Talmadge and Wong turned the first spadeful of earth using a gold-plated shovel.
 Wong also put the first rivet into the structure of the theater.

 During construction, Grauman hired Jean Klossner to formulate an extremely hard concrete for the forecourt of the theater.
 Klossner later became known as "Mr. Footprint", performing the footprint ceremonies from 1927 through 1957.